Neoteroi/BlackSheep-Docs/docs/static-files.md

 )
 ```

-If the SPA uses a file with a different name, specify both index file name and
+If the SPA uses a file with a different name, specify both the index file name
-fallback document to be the same:
+and the fallback document to be the same:

 ```python